 - In high speed (Hs) mode, the master device has an open-drain output buffer for the high-speed (SDAH) signal and an open-drain pull-down and current source pull-up circuit at the high-speed serial clock (SCLH) output.
 This shortens the rise time of the SCLH signal and at any time, only one host current source is active;

-- In the Hs mode of a multi-master system, arbitration and clock synchronization are not performed to speed up the bit processing capability.
+- In the Hs mode of a multi-master system, arbitration and clock synchronization are not performed in order to speed up the bit processing capability.
 The arbitration process normally ends after the host code is transmitted in the F/S mode.

 - The Hs mode master device generates a high and low serial clock signal with a ratio of 1:2 which removes the timing requirements for setup and hold time.